Nanzan University, Nagoya

-Accommodations: Students live with Japanese host families or in university residence halls which are close to campus.
+Accommodations: Students live with Japanese host families or in university residence halls.
 The dorms have full kitchens to prepare meals; all meals are provided in homestays except for weekday lunches.

 Dates: Fall, Spring, or Year.
 The Fall term runs from early September to mid-December, and the Spring term runs early January to mid-May.

 Text Updated: 8/28/15